HVAC Social Media Marketing

-For example: Facebook will be used to to target our ideal customer to increase sales.
+For example, Facebook will be used to target our ideal customers to increase sales.
 Another one could be: We will use Youtube to share quick DIY videos to establish our brand as the HVAC expert.
 If you don’t have a specific goal for each social platform, you should maybe put it on hold for now and come back to it later.

 Research what profile fields, keywords, and size images you’ll need to create the best profile possible for each platform.

 While it’s important to establish a unique social voice and presence, it’s perfectly okay to take some inspirational ideas from businesses that crush it on social.

 Look at the brands you follow and try to understand why you love them.
 Maybe they are witty, they have a knack for turn a boring subject into colorful content, or something else.

 What kinds of content are they sharing?
 Are they sharing mostly customer testimonials, nice visuals with funny one-liners, or educational videos with a twist?